 Target Stores annual child car seat trade-in event

 Target Stores annual child car seat trade-in event every April allows you to trade in an old car seat and receive a 20%-off coupon toward a new car seat, stroller, or other select baby gear.
 You must be a member of the Target Circle™ loyalty rewards program, which is free and easy to join online.
-The next Target child car seat trade-in event is happening in stores April 14-27, 2024.
+The next trade-in event is happening in stores in 2025.
 How does the target car seat trade-in program work?
-To participate in the … [Read more...] about Target Stores annual child car seat trade-in event
+To participate in the trade-in and receive a coupon you must … [Read more...] about Target Stores annual child car seat trade-in event

 Academy Awards Oscars best picture nominees